-Considered as an ancient breed, one of the earliest depictions of the Brabanter Chicken can be found on Dutch painter Melchior de Hondecoeter in the 17th century.
-The artist was known for his painting featuring birds, including chickens.
+Considered an ancient breed, one of the earliest depictions of the Brabanter Chicken can be found by Dutch painter Melchior de Hondecoeter in the 17th century.
+The artist was known for his paintings featuring birds, including chickens.

 Despite its ancient origins, the Brabanter Chicken went through a rather challenging period.
 When other breeds of chickens were introduced and imported into Western Europe, the popularity of Brabanter Chickens faded.

 By the early 20th century, this breed of chicken was on the brink of extinction.
 At that time, it was not looking good for Brabanter Chickens.
 They had to do something to spare their species from disappearing.